 One of the most famous Afro-Peruvian musical styles is the “festejo,” which features a syncopated rhythm played on the cajón and other percussion instruments, as well as call-and-response singing and dancing.
 Other Afro-Peruvian styles include the “landó,” which is slower and more melancholic, and the “zamacueca,” which is a traditional Peruvian dance that has African and Spanish influences.

-Afro-Peruvian music has been recognized as an important part of Peru’s cultural heritage, and efforts have been made to preserve and promote the music and its associated traditions.
+Peru recognizes Afro-Peruvian music as a vital part of its cultural heritage and actively works to preserve and promote the music and its associated traditions.”
 Today, Afro-Peruvian musicians and dancers continue to perform and innovate within this rich and vibrant musical tradition.